junwatu/articard/README.md

 ### File Configuration

-change any keys with your settings.
+You need to setup `.env` file within `srv` package and change any keys with your custom settings.

 `.env`